apache/pulsar/site2/docs/functions-worker.md

 Pay attention to the following required settings when configuring functions-worker in this mode.

 - `numFunctionPackageReplicas`: The number of replicas to store function packages.
+The FunctionPackage is stored in bookkeeper fully in one bookie.
 The default value is `1`, which is good for standalone deployment.
-For production deployment, to ensure high availability, set it to be larger than `2`.
+For production deployment, set it to be larger than `2` so the function package will be stored in more than 2 bookies.
+In case one bookie die the others will have a copy and the function can be recovered.
 - `initializedDlogMetadata`: Whether to initialize distributed log metadata in runtime.
 If it is set to `true`, you must ensure that it has been initialized by `bin/pulsar initialize-cluster-metadata` command.

 If authentication is enabled on the BookKeeper cluster, configure the following BookKeeper authentication settings.